datagistips/geosparklines/README.md

 # geosparklines

-`geosparklines` is an R package to generate SparkLines SimpleFeatureCollection (`sfc`) objects which can be further put on a map
+`geosparklines` is an R package to generate SparkLines as SimpleFeatureCollection (`sfc`) objects which can be further put on a map

 ## Quick Start